Hall of Fame Honorees

 The Death of Santini.
 New York: Doubleday, 2013.

-Special Collections Department of the Emory University Libraries in Atlanta, Georgia holds some of Conroy's manuscripts and screenplay drafts.
+Special Collections Department of the Emory University Libraries in Atlanta, Georgia, also holds some of Conroy's manuscripts and screenplay drafts.